Jose-MPM/Notes/Courses/English V/English Topics.md

                 - Now
         - Examples:
             * He is a chef, he is cooks delicious food <-> Now, he is cooking a new recipe.

+        - Writting:
+            - My name is José Manuel and I'm 22 years old, I was born in Mexico City but I live in the State of Mexico , My favorites subjects in school are the ones that have to do with programming, for example, data structures.
+I think I am a good student, in fact I have a good average but at the same time I feel that I have not learned very well and this makes me doubt, before I considered myself good, but now I'm don't, it's very hard for me to work with mathematics, there are many very abstract things.
+In this moment my classes starts at 1:00 pm because I just have one heavy class, in my past semester I have 6 classes, one for subject, it was heavy, In the next semester I will have one interesting subjects, I'm talking about Artificial Intelligence, because I'm interesting in the topics we will see.
+In this moment I only want to improve my physical and mental abilities, in particular I want to learn and improve my English.
 ## Pronunciation

     * Pronunciation -s, -es